SESR-Group/SESR-Group.github.io/index.md

 {% capture text %}

-We're a dedicated and diverse group of experts in renewable energy and digital optimization.
-With our wealth of experience and shared passion for innovation, we collaborate seamlessly to tackle complex challenges.
-Our mission is reshaping the energy landscape for a more sustainable, smarter world.
+Our team comprises experts in renewable energy, materials science, and digital technologies.
+Together, we are driven by a shared vision of creating a sustainable future through innovation and excellence in research.
+Join us in our mission to revolutionize the energy landscape.

 {%
   include button.html